sankhya007/T.R.A.G.I.C/README.md

 **Agents spawn but zero evacuate**
 Either (a) exit markers landed on a wall pixel — place them clearly inside a corridor, or (b) you saved the zone config before placing any exits so the `"exits"` array in the JSON is empty.
 Open the JSON and check.
 Exit radius defaults to 22px; if exits are in tight spaces, increase it.

+**Hazard placed but nothing seems to route around it** Check the hazard didn't land in a spot where the carved-out radius swallows the only corridor to an exit — if there's no walkable path left, agents just sit at max BFS cost and never evacuate.
+Either move the hazard or widen the layout.

+---

+## Contributing

+Bug reports, feature requests, and PRs welcome — see `CONTRIBUTING.md` for the project layout and the patterns new code is expected to follow (SFM is the reference model, `output/` hygiene rules, that kind of thing).
+Issue and PR templates are under `.github/` if you want a starting point.

 ---